oj1o1/MealMinder/README.md

 Daily Nutrition and calories Tracking
 -
-Users can log their daily food intake, whether it's from prepared recipes, restaurant meals, or snacks
+Users can log their daily food intake, whether it's from prepared recipes, restaurants, or snacks

 MealMinder provides instant nutritional analysis, helping users understand their daily caloric and nutrient intake